 Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 The Fimmvörðuháls hike between Skógar and Thórsmörk is nothing short of epic.
 This 26 kilometre route takes you over the fiery pass across Eyjafjallajökull and into the fabled valley of Thórsmörk.
-On the top of the pass you can see the giant lava flows and new craters from the 2010 eruption.
+On the top of the pass you can see the giant lava fields and new craters from the 2010 eruption.

 The Fimmvörðuháls hiking route